VillainsRule/ShellShocked/README.md

 2. It's fully open source.
 3. It has a very clean GUI.
 4. It doesn't have stupid 5 minute ads (ahem zertalious).

+<h2 align="center">Known Bugs</h2>
+- ESP lines are broken and do not root from the players position.

 <h2 align="center">Usage - Basic</h2>